Alumni & Friends

 To give back in one of these ways (or if you have another idea), please contact us.

-Katie Czapanskiy is currently studying law at Marquette University Law School.
-Katie was recently named the Wisconsin Bar Association's Public Interest Law Student of the Year.
+Katie Czapanskiy is currently studied law at Marquette University Law School.
+Katie was named the Wisconsin Bar Association's Public Interest Law Student of the Year.
 She is a two-time Public Interest Law Society Fellow and President of the Public Interest Law Society.
 Through events at Nebraska, Katie knew she wanted to use her law degree to assist underserved and at-risk communities.
 Katie loved The Big Event and other philanthropic events through Phi Sigma Pi.